Wealth Within Logo

 Depending on who you listen to, you will often find that one investment is favoured over the other.
 Indeed, the persistent debate comparing the returns on shares with the returns on property tends to vary depending on market conditions and the writer's bias.

 As a share trader and an accredited educator in share trading, I could write this article in favour of shares.
-However, I am also a property investor and I believe that any intelligent investor needs to be in both markets.
+However, I am also a property investor, and I believe that any intelligent investor needs to be in both markets.

 The truth of the matter is that it is very hard to compare these two markets simply because we are not comparing apples with apples.
-There are many different variables to consider when investing in either market; for example, leveraging, taxation, interest rates, risk and holding costs to name a few.
+There are many different variables to consider when investing in either market; for example, leveraging, taxation, interest rates, risk and holding costs, to name a few.

 Then we need to consider what aspects of these markets we compare to provide a fair and unbiased analysis.
 Do we compare the All Ordinaries Index with the Melbourne property market, the Victorian property market or the Australian property market?
 And should we compare capital growth or capital growth and income?

 That said, we can compare the key differences in regard to the investment opportunities they present, as well as the risks.
+The debate often centers on which is the better investment, but this ultimately depends on individual circumstances, asset classes, and prevailing market conditions.

 Comparing property and shares: Key investment differences